Adamm-Zhang/MatchMap/README.md

 ![image](https://user-images.githubusercontent.com/105998663/235361038-21d3af72-7682-46aa-aa51-0d2b8a15f13a.png)

 ## Routing
 MatchMap has great routing features, with two input options: either the search bars, or simply clicking on two intersections on the map.
+When you click or search for an intersection a useful dialog box appears on the right that shows the intersection location, connected streets, their speed limits, and their one way statuses.
 ![image](https://user-images.githubusercontent.com/105998663/235361345-7599030b-1910-40d2-8380-fe0426a85af7.png)

 Additionally, MatchMap supports making multiple routes at once, by continuing to provide intersection inputs.
 These routes are stored until the "Clear All Intersections" button is pressed.
 This is useful to create a continuous path from one location to another: